jac307/MediaArtTutorials/ART1TI3/Video-Comp-Mund-03.md

 ## Objective

-Finalize your experimental video composition by:
+In this final session, you and your partner will **complete your experimental video composition** by:

-1. Reviewing and improving your **rough cut** in collaboration with your partner
+1. Reviewing and refining your rough cut together
-2. Adding **sound design** and **titles** to enhance meaning and coherence
+2. Adding intentional **sound design**, **titles**, and **credits**
-3. Exporting a clean, polished **final version** for presentation and submission
+3. Exporting your final polished video for submission

 ---

 ## Software Required

 - DaVinci Resolve
-- Royalty-free audio library access from <a href="https://freesound.org" target="_blank" rel="noopener noreferrer">Freesound.org</a>
+- Access to royalty-free audio via <a href="https://freesound.org" target="_blank" rel="noopener noreferrer">Freesound.org</a>
-- Headphones (recommended for sound mixing)
+- Headphones (recommended for sound mixing and focus)

 ---

 ## Activities
-**Complete the following in order.
-Ask your professor or TA for help as needed.**
+**Complete each step carefully during class.
+Ask your professor or TA for support as needed.**

 ---

-<h3 style="color: darkred;">[40 min] Peer Review and Improvements</h3>
+<h3 style="color: darkred;">[40 min] Review & Refine Together</h3>

+### Peer Feedback & Revisions

-### Exchange and review each other's rough cut videos.
+- Watch each rough cut side by side.

-With your partner:

-1. Watch both rough cuts together.
-2. Provide each other feedback on:
+- Give each other feedback on:
-   - Visual rhythm and pacing
+  - Rhythm and pacing
+  - Transitions and flow
-   - Image clarity and movement
+  - Visual clarity and detail
-   - Effectiveness of transitions
-   - Overall emotional impact
+  - Emotional impact and coherence
-3. Make **technical and artistic adjustments** based on this review.

-> 🎯 Focus on consistency between both parts of the video and improving overall flow.
+- Agree on a unified tone and make revisions accordingly.

+> 🎯 This is your chance to **polish, align, and finalize your shared video vision**.

 ---

-<h3 style="color: darkred;">[40 min] Assemblage: Audio + Titles</h3>
+<h3 style="color: darkred;">[40 min] Final Assembly: Audio + Titles</h3>

-Once you've made visual adjustments, **add finishing touches** to your final video:

 ### Sound Design
-- Choose **royalty-free music or ambient sound** that matches the tone and pacing of your piece.
+- Add **royalty-free background music or ambient audio** from [Freesound.org](https://freesound.org)
+- Ensure sound supports the atmosphere—don’t overwhelm the visuals.
-- Adjust audio levels to avoid distortion or overpowering effects.
+- Adjust volume levels for balance and clarity.
-- Sync sound purposefully with movement and transitions.

 ### Titles & Credits
-- Add a **title screen** at the beginning
+- Begin your video with a **title screen**
+  - Choose something expressive, poetic, or direct.
-  - Choose a clear or poetic title that reflects your work.
+- End with a **credit screen** that includes:
-- Add **credits** at the end:
-  - Group members' names
+  - All group members’ names
-  - Music source (if applicable)
+  - Music source credit

-> ✅ Title and sound should **enhance**, not distract.
-Be intentional and minimal.
+> ✅ Keep text simple, clear, and stylistically consistent.

 ---

 <h3 style="color: darkred;">[15 min] Export Final Video</h3>

-Double-check:

-- No missing elements or blank screens
+### Final Checks:
+- Ensure both parts are smoothly integrated
-- Sound plays clearly
+- Audio plays correctly throughout
 - Minimum resolution: **720p**
-- Video format: **MP4**
+- Format: **MP4**

-➡️ **Export your final video as a single file, combining both parts into one unified work.**
+➡️ **Export a single final file.**

 📄 **Filename:** `Group-#-FinalVideo.mp4`